Joko Widodo: Personal life

-Jokowi married his wife Iriana on 24 December 1986.
-The couple has two sons and one daughter.
-Their first son, Gibran Rakabuming Raka (born 1 October 1987), studied abroad in Sydney and Singapore (at the Management Development Institute of Singapore, MDIS) and served as the mayor of Surakarta, Jokowi's hometown, from 2021-2024.
-Their only daughter, Kahiyang Ayu (born 20 April 1992), completed an undergraduate degree in food technology at the state-owned Sebelas Maret University in Surakarta.
-Their second son, Kaesang Pangarep (born 25 December 1994), completed his high school years in ACS International, Singapore, is mostly known as an online vlogger.
-Jokowi has five grandchildren: a grandson and a granddaughter from Gibran (born in 2016 and 2019 respectively) and a granddaughter and two grandsons from Kahiyang (born in 2018, 2020 and 2022 respectively).
+Widodo married his wife Iriana on 24 December 1986.
+The couple have two sons and one daughter.
+Their first son, Gibran Rakabuming Raka (born 1 October 1987), studied in Sydney and Singapore, including at the Management Development Institute of Singapore (MDIS), and served as mayor of Surakarta, Jokowi's hometown, from 2021 to 2024.
+Their only daughter, Kahiyang Ayu (born 20 April 1991), completed an undergraduate degree in food technology at Sebelas Maret University in Surakarta.
+Their second son, Kaesang Pangarep (born 25 December 1994), completed his secondary education at ACS International in Singapore, and is known mainly as an online vlogger.
+Jokowi has six grandchildren: a grandson and a granddaughter from Gibran (born in 2016 and 2019, respectively), and a granddaughter, two grandsons from Kahiyang (born in 2018, 2020 and 2022, respectively) and one granddaughter from Kaesang (born in 2024).

-Several members of Jokowi's family entered politics, running as candidates in 2020 local elections.
-Gibran declared his candidacy for the mayorship of Surakarta, in addition to his son-in-law Bobby Nasution (Medan) and brother-in-law Wahyu Purwanto (Gunung Kidul Regency).
-Gibran and Bobby won their elections, and both took office in 2021, while Wahyu dropped his bid due to Jokowi's request for him not to run.
+Several members of Widodo's family later entered politics, running in the 2020 local elections.
+Gibran declared his candidacy for the mayorship of Surakarta, as did Jokowi's son-in-law Bobby Nasution in Medan and his brother-in-law Wahyu Purwanto in Gunung Kidul Regency.
+Gibran and Bobby won their elections and both took office in 2021, while Wahyu withdrew his candidacy at Jokowi's request.
 Jokowi's younger sister Idayati married Anwar Usman, Chief Justice of the Constitutional Court of Indonesia, in May 2022.
-In September 2023, Kaesang entered politics by joining Indonesian Solidarity Party and is named chairman few days later.
-A month later, Gibran is announced as a vice-presidential candidate in the 2024 presidential election.
+In September 2023, Kaesang entered politics by joining Indonesian Solidarity Party and was named its chairman a few days later.
+A month later, Gibran was announced as a vice-presidential candidate in the 2024 presidential election.

 Jokowi has been described as "Muslim but broadly secular in his outlook."
-His statement in 2019 that religion and politics should be separated prompted a public debate on whether he was promoting secularism in the country.
-In June 2013, a film titled Jokowi, depicting Jokowi's childhood and youth, was released.
-He expressed some objections to the film, saying that he felt his life had been a simple one and was not worthy of being adapted into a film.
+His 2019 statement that religion and politics should be separated prompted public debate over whether he was promoting secularism in Indonesia.
+In June 2013, a film titled Jokowi, depicting his childhood and youth, was released.
+He objected to the film, saying that he considered his life too simple to merit a screen adaptation.